COSC3020/parallel-mergesort-Powerfuljackell-1/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

-Given that mergeSort() recursively splits itself (creating a new "process/thread" each time it does so until the arrays are less that one) the longest path would be logn so then the span is $\Theta(logn)$.
-Runtime is $\Theta(nlogn)$ as merge() takes on average N amount of time (based on comparisons).
+Given that mergeSort() recursively splits itself (creating a new "process/thread" each time it does so until the arrays are less that one) the longest path would be logn, however, merge() takes on average N amount of time (based on comparisons), so then the span is $\Theta(nlogn)$.